getsentry/sentry-java/README.md

-You'll need to add a `ServiceLoader` provider file to your project at `src/main/resources/META-INF/services/com.getsentry.raven.RavenFactory` that contains the name of your class so that it will be considered as a possibly `RavenFactory`.
+You'll need to add a `ServiceLoader` provider file to your project at `src/main/resources/META-INF/services/com.getsentry.raven.RavenFactory` that contains the name of your class so that it will be considered as a candidate `RavenFactory`.
 For an example, see [how we configure the DefaultRavenFactory itself](https://github.com/getsentry/raven-java/blob/master/raven/src/main/resources/META-INF/services/com.getsentry.raven.RavenFactory).

 Finally, see the `README` for the logger integration you use to find out how to